-- 3. Failure to Commence Construction.
-Unless construction is started within six (6) months after the date of issuance of a zoning permit, the zoning permit shall automatically become void and fees forfeited.
-The Zoning Administrator may reinstate a zoning permit that has become void for failure to commence construction without payment of further fees at his discretion as long as site plan approval, if required, has not expired. - 4.
-Issuance of Permit.
-Whenever the building, land and uses thereof as set forth in the application are in conformity with the provisions of this Ordinance, it shall be the duty of the Zoning Administrator to issue within fifteen (15) working days after the receipt of said application a zoning permit, and when such permit is refused, to state such refusal in writing with the reasons therefore. - One copy of the site plan or plot plan shall be returned to the applicant by the Zoning Administrator, after the Zoning Administrator shall have marked such copy either as approved or disapproved.
-The remaining copy shall be retained in the office of the Zoning Administrator. - 5.
-Violations of Contracts.
-The Zoning Administrator shall not refuse to issue a permit when conditions imposed by this Ordinance are complied with by the applicant despite violations of private contracts, such as covenants or private agreements which may occur upon the granting of such permit. - 6.
-Footings.
-Prior to pouring concrete for any footings, the owner or authorized representative shall demonstrate to the Zoning Administrator that the footing forms are properly located on the lot and that the footing grade is set to the proper elevation, both according to the dimensions and elevations as indicated on the site plan. - 7.
-Completion of Work.
-Upon the completion of the work authorized by a zoning permit, the holder thereof shall apply for a Certificate of Occupancy by notifying the Zoning Administrator who shall then make a final inspection.
+- 4.3.
+Failure to Commence Construction.: Unless construction is started within six (6) months after the date of issuance of a zoning permit, the zoning permit shall automatically become void and fees forfeited.
+The Zoning Administrator may reinstate a zoning permit that has become void for failure to commence construction without payment of further fees at his discretion as long as site plan approval, if required, has not expired. - 2.
+Application: The Zoning Administrator shall require that all applications for zoning permits be accompanied by the required fee and three (3) copies of the Class A site plan approved by the Planning Commission or two (2) copies of a Site Plan as required under Article 4 of this Ordinance. - 3.4.
+Issuance of Permit.: Whenever the building, land and uses thereof as set forth in the application are in conformity with the provisions of this Ordinance, it shall be the duty of the Zoning Administrator to issue within fifteen (15) working days after the receipt of said application a zoning permit, and when such permit is refused, to state such refusal in writing with the reasons therefore. - 4.5.
+One copy of the site plan or plot plan shall be returned to the applicant by the Zoning Administrator, after the Zoning Administrator shall have marked such copy either as approved or disapproved.
+The remaining copy shall be retained in the office of the Zoning Administrator. - 5.6.
+Violations of Contracts.: The Zoning Administrator shall not refuse to issue a permit when conditions imposed by this Ordinance are complied with by the applicant despite violations of private contracts, such as covenants or private agreements which may occur upon the granting of such permit. - 6.7.
+Footings.: Prior to pouring concrete for any footings, the owner or authorized representative shall demonstrate to the Zoning Administrator that the footing forms are properly located on the lot and that the footing grade is set to the proper elevation, both according to the dimensions and elevations as indicated on the site plan. - 7.8.
+Completion of Work.: Upon the completion of the work authorized by a zoning permit, the holder thereof shall apply for a Certificate of Occupancy by notifying the Zoning Administrator who shall then make a final inspection.